-When researching digital signage technology for your brand, you may run across a few industry terms that you’re not familiar with.
+When researching digital signage technology for your brand, pixel pitch may be an industry terms that you’re not familiar with.
 Industry jargon can be hard to wade through, but understanding the different aspects of display technologies will ultimately help you make the best decision for your company and space.
-Are you familiar with pixel pitch?
 When it comes to LED displays, finding the pixel pitch that’s right for you is essential to the success of your display.

 What exactly is pixel pitch?
-What is a typical pixel pitch measurement?
+What is a typical measurement?

 Why is pixel pitch important?

-Pixel pitch directly correlates your display resolution and optimal viewing distance.
+It’s important because it directly correlates to your display resolution and optimal viewing distance.
 The smaller the number, the more pixels used to make up the image on your display, thus improving the resolution and optimal viewing distance.
 What does this mean in plain terms?
-The lower the number, the closer a viewer can stand to your display and still have a great resolution.
+The lower the pixel pitch, the closer a viewer can stand to your display and still have a great resolution.

 What else should I know about pixel pitch?

-If you’d like to learn more, we have a great white paper that’s perfect for you and goes much more in depth on the subject.
+If you’d like to learn more, we have a great white paper that goes much more in depth on the subject.
 Download our white paper, “Pixel Pitch: What is it?
 Why does it matter?” for free.
 We also have an illustrated infographic.
 Have further questions or want to talk about your display needs?
 Contact us via email or call us directly at 1-888-771-NANO.